Doncaster Rovers appoint Brian Flynn as manager

 Doncaster Rovers caretaker manager Brian Flynn has been given the position on a deal until the end of the season.

-Flynn and skipper Rob Jones, 33, were put in temporary charge after Dean Saunders left for Wolves.
+Flynn and skipper Rob Jones, 33, were put in temporary charge after

 The ex-Wales caretaker boss will continue to be assisted by Jones, who has taken on a player-coach role.

 Earlier on Thursday Flynn, 57, revealed to BBC Radio Sheffield that he was keen to take on the position in a longer-term capacity.

 "Possession is nine tenths of the law, I've got the job at the moment and I await their decision," he said.

 "There is a quality team here with loads of confidence who want to win every game.